beeplin/telecall/README.md

      Hijacked imports are turned into network requests to this endpoint.

-   - `resolverBasePath`:
+   - `resolverRootDir`:

-     At the back-end, Telecall finds the corresponding resolver functions within this base path, runs them, and takes the results back to front-end.
+     At the back-end, Telecall finds the corresponding resolver functions within this root directory, runs them, and takes the results back to front-end.
 Just like you are calling local functions seamlessly.

 1. Modify your `webpack.config.js` (or the `webpack` related part in `vue.config.js`, etc.):